Skip to navigation Skip to content

 7

-As mentioned above, all related cases need to have CS Periods that align throughout the financial year of the estimate.
+As mentioned above, all related case numbers for children of the same relationship need to have CS Periods that align throughout the financial year of the estimate.

 Check if the CS Periods match for the reverse/relevant non-parent carer case numbers, in all periods affected by estimates.